zipvilization/Zipvilization/world/time/index.md

 ---

-# What Time does not do
+# What Time Does Not Do

-Time does not create territory that does not exist.
+Time does not create Territory that does not exist.

 Time does not create infinite population.

-Time does not override capacity.
+Time does not override territorial capacity.

 Time does not guarantee political power.

-Time does not turn a mature territory automatically into a successful civilization.
+Time does not turn a Mature Territory automatically into a successful civilization.

-Time only does something more fundamental:
+Time does something more fundamental:

-**it prevents development from being instantaneous.**
+> **It prevents development from being instantaneous.**

-That single constraint allows many other things to matter.
+That single constraint allows other things to matter.

 Age.